QuantumLabs869/QuantumQuest/CODE_OBFUSCATION_NOTICE.md

 ## Addressing Concerns

 we understand that obfuscated code can be a bit concerning.
 Please rest assured that there’s no malicious intent.
-However, if you want to make sure the code is safe before running it, here are a few ways to do that:
+However, if you want to make sure the code is safe before running it on your Device, here are a few ways to do that:

 ### How to Test Safely